Trearddur Bay Lifeboat Station

-Trearddur Bay Lifeboat Station is located in Trearddur, a village and seaside resort overlooking Trearddur Bay, just 2 mi south of Holyhead, but on the opposite south-west corner of Holy Island, off the north-west coast of Anglesey in Wales.
+Trearddur Bay Lifeboat Station (Welsh Gorsaf Bad Achub Trearddur) is located in Trearddur, a village and seaside resort overlooking Trearddur Bay, just 2 mi south of Holyhead, but on the opposite south-west corner of Holy Island, off the north-west coast of Anglesey in Wales.

 An Inshore lifeboat station was established at Trearddur in 1967 by the Royal National Lifeboat Institution (RNLI).